 Fumatech membranes are highly sensitive to differences in humidity and moisture content.
 Therefore the membranes can vary +/- 0.5cm from the original cut sizes.
 Also due to this sensitivity the manufacturer expects wrinkles to form, however soaking the membranes in deionized water will return the membranes to the full size planar state according to the manufacturer.

-• Anion Exchange Membrane
+• Type: Anion Exchange Membrane

 • Stability Range (pH) at 25°C: 0 - 14

 • Sizes: 10cm x 10cm, 20cm x 30cm